steffahn/rust-feature-ideas/brainstorming.md

 	all the crates that you mark explicitly as trustworthy for during-compilation unsafety in your crate/project configuration can then _be_ allowed again.
 However - using “untrusted” is something you shouldn’t to at all in general, so maybe this is not so smart after all?

+	A possible extension of the `mut` syntax could include additional

 *	Anonymous `trait`-associated-types by allowing `impl` return values.
 Allow referencing a functions return type via `...::return`, i.e. `path::to::function::<'a,'b,A,B,C>::return` or `function::return`.
 Consequently allow